15 Small Garden Ideas Photos | Terrace Garden Setup

 2. Raised Beds

-Raised beds are a great option for beginners since they offer better soil drainage and don’t require excessive tilling, which can be a problem with in-ground gardens.
+Raised beds are a great choice for beginners as they offer better soil drainage and do not require excessive tiling, which can be a problem with in-round gardens.

 Small Garden Ideas with Raised Beds